 Like I noted earlier, freelance platforms don’t increase the number of menial jobs.
 Their only duty is to distribute and regulate them.
 Without properly ensuring that, there’ll be a problem.
 A huge one.

-Although it’s possible, as I’ve noted in my Fiverr gig ranking tips, but It’s extremely difficult for any new seller under any sub-category to get anywhere near the first page.
+Although it’s possible, as I’ve noted in my Fiverr gig ranking tips, it’s extremely difficult for any new seller under any sub-category to get anywhere near the first page.

 It’s completely free to join Fiverr and start getting freelance jobs; however, the taxation system is inexplicably unfriendly.